K1rtash/game_sdl-cpp/README.md

 I made this proyect to learn the basics of game-making and distribution, as well as libraries like SDL-3 in C++ and how to use Git.

-In the game you can move the character with the A & D keys, it will also display a console window for logs.
+Features: you can move the character with the A & D keys, it will also display a console window for logs, the window is also resizable.